iskl/HciClient/README.md

 In this project, I use different URLs to represent different kinds of behaviour, that's because it's easy to implement.
 But for larger engineering, I suppose to use JSON format data to store information and transfered to the same URL, since it's easy for code to extend and organize.

 Since it is only a prototype, the server and client are communicating inside a LAN.
-It is assumed that the server side is deplyed on IP address: 192.168.200.167.
-But I am quite sure it can be used throuth Internet, just by modifying the IP address to Internet one's.
+It is assumed that the server side is deployed on IP address: 192.168.200.167.
+But I am quite sure it can be used through Internet, just by modifying the IP address to Internet one's.

 ## Steps of Use